AndreaFodor/windPower/README.md

 ## Dash APP
 An interactive *dash app* that allows the user to choose a model between **kNN Regressor** (with two options: i\) "Validation/Testing" running `kNN_script`, and ii\) "Real-time forecasting" running `kNN_real_time_script`) and **ARIMAx**, and input a prediction window.
-The difference between "kNN (Validation/Testing)" and "kNN (Real-time Forecasting)" is that the former, in theory, have all the necessary code to make a real-time forecast, given the user has access to the power data API key.
+The difference between "kNN (Validation/Testing)" and "kNN (Real-time Forecasting)" is that the latter, in theory, has all the necessary code to make a real-time forecast, given the user has access to the power data API key.

 <center>
 <p>